Attack of the Cybermen: Casting and costuming

 The serial stars Colin Baker and Nicola Bryant as the Sixth Doctor and Peri Brown.
 In an effort to boost the viewing figures, Nathan-Turner hoped to cast a "big-guest star".
 Koo Stark was originally cast in the role of Varne, but following a dispute over her contract's terms she was fired.
 Sarah Greene, a former Blue Peter presenter who was a good friend of Robinson, was instead offered the role.
 Maurice Colbourne reprised his role as the mercenary Lytton from the 1984 serial Resurrection of the Daleks.

 The Cryons were genderless in the script.
-Robinson was disappointed with the lack of female characters, so he had the idea to make them an all female species.
+However, Robinson was disappointed with the lack of female characters, so he had the idea to make them an all-female species.
+All Cryon masks were cast from the same mold.
+The mold was designed to leave the physical features of the actress visible.
 The make-up for the actresses portraying the Cryon's was difficult to apply.
-All of the Cryon masks were cast from the same mold leaving the physical features of the actress visible.
 Greene noted that the costume made her claustrophobic.
 The Cybermen costume were the same ones used in "The Five Doctors", though the masks were remolded.
 Bryant kept her costume following the completion of the serial.